hackintoshrao/dgraph-graphql-js/README.md

 Here is how we arrived at the GraphQL type definition for our blog application.

-Step 1: Define your application graph
+Step 1: Define your application graph.

-Create an illustration with author, country, and blog linked together.
+Note: Create an illustration with author, country, and blog linked together.

 Step 2: Translate the application Graph into a GraphQL type definition.